charleswt/Game-Contributor/client/ToDo/do.md

 11. Style everything Better

-12. Fix issue with profile images not loading
+12. Fix issue with profile images not loading ~DONE~

 13. Add Texting with friends by web rtc

-14. Chnage "created at" under posts to "posted x time_type"
+14. Change "created at" under posts to "posted x time_type"

+15. When in Iphone SE mode make sure top of first post isnt cut off

+16. Write code such that when adding frind if(friend added) disable add friend button